amerand/CANDID/README.md

 |`fitMap`         | 1 | 3.5| 7 | 11 | 15 | 16 |
 |`detectionLimit` | 1 | 3.5| 6 |  8 |  9 | 10 |

 8 cores is hence a good compromise.
+The gains match [Amdhal's law](https://en.wikipedia.org/wiki/Amdahl%27s_law) for 96% of `fitMap` being parallelized.
+The fraction for `detectionLimit` is roughly 92%.

 ## Informations